InstantAIguru Twilio ConversationRelay Architecture Documentation

 Phone Number Configuration

-- Voice Settings: TTS vendor (e.g., Google, Azure), voice ID, and greeting message.
+- Voice Settings: TTS vendor (e.g., Google, Azure), voice selection, and greeting message.

-- AI Settings: Preferred model (e.g., GPT-4o), RAG settings (enabled/disabled, OpenSearch indexes), and system instructions.
+- AI Settings: preferred model (e.g., Claude Sonnet 4.6), RAG behavior (enabled/disabled), and system instructions.

 Deployment